 As banks look to serve more customers with less risk, more products will move online.
 While banks have traditionally looked at the cloud as an anathema, Chief Information Security Officers (CISO) will be recalculating the risks between physical on-prem vulnerabilities vs multi-tenant cloud.

-2. Seamless banking across apps/needs
+2. Seamless banking across applications

 Other apps, such as “neobanks, marketplaces, lenders” give customers a better user experience than products already available, said Forbes.